 –Burke Scarbrough, Editor

-The Purpose of the MEJ Online
+The Purpose of the Minnesota English Journal

 The MEJ Online represents a significant “make-over” of MCTE’s academic periodical, and we invite your direct participation as readers and as contributors.
 The new MEJ Online offers expansive and interactive features, both for readers and writers, improving communication, inclusiveness, and community connectedness.